 In a video taken by 17-year-old Trevion Taylor, Walters can be heard saying, “Move, and I will f***ing kill you.”

-Taylor’s parents filed a complaint against Walters for conduct unbecoming of an officer for the threatening language used toward their son.
-They also alleged that Walters made an illegal traffic stop without probable cause.
+Taylor’s parents filed a complaint against Walters for conduct unbecoming of an officer for improper language and an unlawful threat toward their son.

-IMPD’s Internal Affairs Division sustained the charges for conduct unbecoming of an officer, but exonerated Walters for the illegal traffic stop.
+IMPD’s Internal Affairs Division sustained the charges for conduct unbecoming of an officer for improper language.
+The board agreed.

 “Everybody agrees that the harsh language that was used is disgusting and wrong,” Board Member Gabriel Vaughn said.
 “For that, he should be disciplined as harshly as possible.
 Especially with a child.
 I understand there’s more to the case, but this part shouldn’t be complicated.
 It’s just as clear as it could be, and he needs to be disciplined for it.”

-As for the illegal traffic stop, the board decided to send the question back to the Citizens’ Police Complaint Office until a criminal matter with one of the passengers in Taylor’s car is resolved and full evidence is available.
+As for the unlawful threat, the board decided to send the question back to the Citizens’ Police Complaint Office until full evidence is available.

 What’s next?